Guard mounting: Sweden

 The Changing of the guard at Stockholm Palace, the official residence of the King and Queen of Sweden, occurs daily in its outer courtyard.
 The Swedish Royal Guard unit of the Life Guards Regiment provide the guard unit for most of the year, while other services of the Swedish Armed Forces perform occasional mounting duties as may be requested.

 Taiwan (Republic of China)

 In the Republic of China (Taiwan), the changing of the guard ceremony is conducted at three locations in Taipei, namely the National Chiang Kai-shek Memorial Hall, the Sun Yat-sen Memorial Hall, and the National Martyrs' Shrine, where the ceremonial guards are rotated by the hour during the opening hours of the three memorials.
 Servicemen from the honour guard detachments of the Republic of China Armed Forces provide the guard details in these locations alternating each day.

 Thailand

-A Changing of the guard ceremony takes place at Bangkok's Grand Palace with soldiers from the King's Guard.
+A Changing of the guard ceremony takes place at Bangkok's Grand Palace every day with soldiers from the 1st Infantry Regiment King's Own Bodyguards of the Royal Security Command.
+Unlike in other countries the duty guard wear pith helmets without plumes for the ceremony.